yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSWng_virt_mac.rst

 ============

-The TI |__PART_FAMILY_NAME__| SoC has integrated nine-port Gigabit Ethernet Switch subsystem into device MAIN domain named CPSW0 and has 8 external Ethernet ports.
+The TI |__PART_FAMILY_NAME__| SoC has integrated nine-port Gigabit Ethernet Switch subsystem into device MAIN domain named CPSW0 and has 5 or 8 external Ethernet ports.

 The |__SDK_FULL_NAME__| on the |__PART_FAMILY_NAME__| family of SoC's does not allow direct access to CPSW0 from Linux and the CPSW0 is placed under exclusive control of the EthSwitch firmware running on one of the R5F cores (main_r5fss0_core0 by default).